SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.1.md

     ![Subbaccounts Tile 3](./img/Ex0_Subaccounts3.png)

-1. From the menu on the left, select "Services" then click on the SAP Web IDE tile
+1. From the menu on the left, select "Services" then click on the SAP Web IDE Full-Stack tile

     ![Web IDE service](./img/Ex0_Web_IDE.png)